Your cat puts its butt in your face for a reason, and three feline experts break it down. (Hint: You're going to count yourself lucky!)

 What does this behavior mean for your relationship with your cat?

-If your cat regularly puts his butt in your face, you should consider it proof that the bond between you and your cat is strong.
+If your cat regularly puts its butt in your face, you should consider it proof that the bond between you and your cat is strong.
 “It may seem insulting that kitty chooses to put their back end toward you, but it’s actually a compliment,” says Johnson-Bennett.
 “It means the cat feels comfortable and safe.
 This is a positive sign indicating a strong bond.”
 Chances are, it also means your cat is happy in that moment.

 What should you do when your cat does this?